Electric car smart charging explained

-The answer, it's believed, will be the electricity stored in the millions of parked electric cars with their batteries connected via smart chargers to the grid.
-New ‘vehicle to grid’ (V2G) technology that’s currently being trialled will allow smart chargers to momentarily feed power back to the grid, smoothing out troughs in supply or responding to peaks in demand when it’s no longer possible to shovel coal into a generator furnace.
+The answer, it's believed, will be the electricity stored in the millions of parked electric cars with their batteries connected through smart chargers to the grid.
+New ‘vehicle-to-grid’ (V2G) technology that’s beginning to be implemented will allow smart chargers to momentarily feed power back to the grid, smoothing out troughs in supply or responding to peaks in demand when it’s no longer possible to shovel coal into a generator furnace.

 How much cash can you save with a smart charger right now?

 Many of the future advantages of smart chargers – especially the V2G element – are not yet sufficiently developed to be rolled out.
-Although plenty of companies have run successful trials, it’s likely to require some sort of concerted government or legislative effort to make things happen.
+Although plenty of companies have run successful trials, only a very small selection of electric cars have the necessary vehicle-to-grid charging capabilities.
+It’ll likely require some sort of concerted government or legislative effort to make things happen.

 However, while you can’t yet sell juice back to your energy company, there’s every reason to take advantage of smart charging now.
 Estimates suggest electric-car drivers could save an average of between £200 and £250 yearly on their charging costs by ensuring they only charge ‘smartly’ at peak times.